 Next, combine all of your dry ingredients in a large bowl with a whisk.
 Pour in the buttermilk and mix until thoroughly combined with your hand(s) or a wooden spoon.
 Be careful not to over mix.
 The dough will be moist and sticky but should hold together well.
 Turn it out onto a well-floured surface.

-With clean, floured hands, pat and shape the dough into a round, about two inches thick and transfer it to the baking sheet.
+With clean, floured hands, pat and shape the dough into a round, about two inches thick and transfer it to the baking sheet (or a pizza stone works great).

 Then, with a sharp knife, make an “X” in the center of the loaf, about halfway to the edges and about ¼ to ½ inch thick.
 Lastly, combine the butter and 3 T. of buttermilk and brush it all over the top of the loaf.